Pumpkin Cupcakes with Whipped Ganache Frosting

 • Bake for 18 to 20 minutes or until the top of the cupcakes are spongy and a toothpick inserted in the middle comes out mostly clean.
 Cool the cupcakes in the pan set on a wire cooling rack for 5 minutes before transferring to the wire rack to cool completely.

-• To frost the cupcakes, you can use a knife to spread on layers of the Whipped Chocolate Ganache Frosting and Whipped Cream Cheese Frosting.
-Or, you can transfer each frosting to a piping bag and pipe on alternating layers of each frosting.
+• To frost the cupcakes, you can use an offset spatula to spread on layers of the ganache frosting and cream cheese frosting.
+Or, you can transfer each frosting to a piping bag and pipe on alternating layers.
 The cupcakes are best enjoyed the day they are baked!

 RECIPE NOTES